m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 -------------------------------------------------------------------------------------------------

-# Stage 3:
+# Stage 3

-## Setting up SPF and DKIM with Postfix:
+## Setting up SPF and DKIM with Postfix

-We finally have a working Postfix SMTP server and Dovecot IMAP server with which we can send and receive email using any external email client like a desktop client(thunderbird).
+We finally have a working Postfix SMTP server and Dovecot IMAP server with which we can send and receive email using any external email client like a desktop client (thunderbird).

 Although we have correctly set up our DNS MX, A and PTR records our emails are still flagged as spam by strong and popular email services such as Gmail and Outlook mail.

 As we all know most of our targets would be using such mail services so to succesfully bypass most strong spam filters its mandatory to set up a SPF and DKIM record as explained before.

 And we begin,

-### Setting and configuring SPF:
+### Setting and configuring SPF

-Get back to your respective domain management interface for DNS and create a new TXT record as follows:

-`TXT  @   v=spf1 mx ~all`
+Get back to your respective domain management interface for DNS and create a new TXT record as follows: `TXT  @   v=spf1 mx ~all`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_20.png)
 > v=spf1: indicates that this is an SPF record and the SPF record version we are using is SPF1.

 > mx: means all hosts listed in the MX records are allowed to send emails for your domain and any other hosts are disallowed.

 > \~all: indicates that emails from your domain should only come from hosts specified in the SPF record.

-Use the following command to verify you've succesfully added the record:

-`dig example.com txt +short`
+Use the following command to verify you've succesfully added the record: `dig example.com txt +short`

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/postfix_install_21.png)

-**Configuring SPF Policy Agent**:
+**Configuring SPF Policy Agent**

 We now need to tell Postfix to check for SPF records of incoming emails.
 This doesn’t help ensure outgoing email delivery but helps with detecting forged incoming emails.

-Install the required packages:

-`sudo apt install postfix-policyd-spf-python`
+Install the required packages: `sudo apt install postfix-policyd-spf-python`

-Next, edit the Postfix master process configuration file:

-`sudo vi /etc/postfix/master.cf`
+Next, edit the Postfix master process configuration file: `sudo vi /etc/postfix/master.cf`

 Now append the following to the end of the file: